 Value-added scores provide estimates of growth relative to other CLA+ schools.
-Specifically, value-added scores-also reported in standard deviation units-indicate the degree to which observed senior mean CLA+ scores meet, exceed, or fall below expectations as established by two factors: the seniors' entering academic ability (EAA) and the mean CLA+ performance of freshmen at the school, which serves as a control for any selection effects not addressed by EAA.
+Specifically, value-added scores-also reported in standard deviation units-indicate the degree to which observed senior mean CLA+ scores meet, exceed, or fall below expectations as established by two factors: the level of education attained by the parents of the seniors and the mean CLA+ performance of freshmen at the school.
+The first variable serves as a proxy for all demographic variables and has been shown to be strongly related to academic outcomes in previous research, while the second variable serves as a baseline measure for the academic ability of the students at that school.